-Violations of the Guidelines by the Peruvian Banco del Trabajo were raised with the Chilean NCP by the General Workers' Confederation of Peru (CGTP) and the NGO Plades in April 2007.
-The bank has branches in Chile, Ecuador, Guatemala, Costa Rica, Dominican Republic and Peru, but the shareholders are linked to investors in Chile through Cummins Group.
+Claims of violations of the Guidelines by the Peruvian Banco del Trabajo were brought before the Chilean NCP by the Confederation of Bank Trade Unions of Chile, the General Workers' Confederation of Peru (CGTP), the Cenda Foundation and the NGO Plades in April 2007.
+The bank has branches in Chile, Ecuador, Guatemala, Costa Rica, Dominican Republic, Panama and Peru, but the shareholders are linked to investors in Chile through Cummins Group.

-The bank is refusing to recognise the Unitarian Union of Employees of Banco del Trabajo (Subebantra) that was established by the workers in April 2005.
-Therefore, the bank also refuses to engage in collective bargaining with the union.
-Moreover, the bank has dismissed the leader of Subebantra.
-The Labour Court in Peru has ruled in favour of the union and has ordered the bank to reinstate the dismissed worker.
-The bank has, however, appealed to the Supreme Court of Peru.
+The bank is refusing to recognise the two trade unions Sutrabantra and Sudebantra that were established by the workers in March 2004 respectively April 2005.
+Consequently, the bank also refuses to engage in collective bargaining with the unions.
+Moreover, the bank has dismissed the leaders of Sutrabantra, while other trade union representatives have been transferred to other locations.
+The Labour Court in Peru has ruled in favour of the unions and has ordered the bank to reinstate the dismissed workers.
+Yet, the bank has at each instance sought another appeal.